nazmulidris/ts-scratch/react-app-hooks-intro/README.md

 difference between them is unlike `setState`, a reducer function must be provided that deals w/ generating a new state when employing `useReducer`.

-This is very similar to Redux!
+> This is very similar to Redux!
 And this might just be the simplest way to learn Redux patterns.
+> Jump to this [section](#redux) to learn all about how to use React and Redux (using the modern
+> `redux-toolkit` and not old-school `redux-react`).

 It is possible to replace code that employs `useState` w/ code that employs `useReducer`.
 Here's an example.

 Code that employs `useState` hook.